 Particulate Matter, or “soot,” is made of microscopically small particles, either solid or liquid.
-The smaller the particles, the deeper they can penetrate into the respiratory system and the more significant health problems they can create.
+The smaller the particles, the deeper they can penetrate into the respiratory system, which causes more significant health problems.

 This can lead to increased permeability, or the ability of liquids and gases to pass through to the lungs.